benjvi/seven-ways-to-install-cert-manager/README.md

 Some of them have seen wide adoption in the community for distributing packages, like distributing plain Kubernetes manifests and Helm charts.

-VMware Tanzu is moving towards with `kapp-controller` packages, are emerging and not (yet) widely adopted but offer some advantages.
+VMware Tanzu is moving towards a different approach, using `kapp-controller` packages, a still emerging and not (yet) widely adopted approach but one which seems to offer some advantages.

 This repo, using cert-manager as an example, gives an overview of current community practices for installing packages onto Kubernetes, and how some of the capabilities of `kapp-controller` might fit in.